Why choose respite during winter

 Three senior enjoying a meal together

-Before we launch into all the ways that respite might be a good option for older adults, let’s delve into some of the services that respite providers typically offer:
+Before we launch into all the reasons respite might be a good option for older adults, let’s delve into some of the services that respite providers typically offer.

 Choosing respite means that older adults only have to bring clothes or other personal items – all the furniture and accommodations are already set up for them.

-Providing a space for older adults to stay connected with one another, with their families, and with staff and caregivers in a senior living community.
+Senior living communities provide a space for older adults to stay connected with one another, with their families and with staff.

-Assisting with eating, bathing, dressing, medical management, and other essential tasks that must be completed every day.
+Trained staff members assist with eating, bathing, dressing, medication management and other essential tasks that must be completed every day.

-Preparing favorite dishes – or incorporating doctor-recommended foods into a meal – up to three times a day.
-Some senior living providers also offer full-table service with locally sourced ingredients.
+Culinary teams prepare dishes – or incorporate doctor-recommended foods into meals – up to three times a day.
+Some senior living providers also offer table service with locally sourced ingredients.

 All these services might be performed in a senior living community, among other places.
 If you’re noticing that daily tasks are becoming more difficult for your parent, consider talking to a senior living community to see whether they offer short-term stay options.
 If they do, trying a short-term stay may be a great way to explore the start of your family’s next chapter.

-An added benefit of respite during winter is that it can minimize the transmission of the flu and common cold this winter.
-If a family member who is acting as a caregiver comes down with a fever, but still has to bathe or cook for an older adult, that older adult may catch the caregiver’s virus – which can be a serious health concern for seniors.
-A respite worker in a senior living community who’s flu-free and steps in for the caregiver, however, could perform the same functions while reducing the chances of spreading illnesses.
+An added benefit of respite during winter is that it can minimize the transmission of the flu and common cold.
+If a family member who is acting as a caregiver comes down with a fever but still has to bathe or cook for an older adult, that older adult may catch the caregiver’s virus – which can be a serious health concern for seniors.
+A respite worker in a senior living community who is flu-free, however, could perform the same functions while reducing the chances of spreading illnesses.
 Additionally, respite workers in a senior living community may set up vaccination clinics, which can help curb the prevalence of any viruses in that community.

-Caregivers often fulfill their roles out of deep-rooted love and fidelity, but, like everyone else, they need time off to recharge and reset.
-Respite can help caregivers spend time with other friends and family, catch up on sleep, go to appointments with their doctors, or vacation in some warm climate during the winter to restore their energy.
+Caregivers often fulfill their roles out of deep-rooted love and fidelity, but – like everyone else – they need time off to recharge and reset.
+Respite can help caregivers spend time with other friends and family, catch up on sleep, go to appointments with their doctors or vacation in a warm climate during the winter to restore their energy.

 Not sure where to start?